OctopusDeploy/blog/blog/2021-09/google-cloud-support-in-octopus/index.md

 ![Octopus dashboard open on Infrastructure tab and Worker Pools page with Settings selected and optional Worker Pool set to GCP](workerpool.png "width=500")

-Operations like health checks an deployments are performed with the credentials assigned to the worker VM, removing the need to store those details in Octopus:
+Operations like health checks and deployments are performed with the credentials assigned to the worker VM, removing the need to store those details in Octopus:

 ![Octopus dashboard showing Check GKE health](healthcheck.png "width=500")